Two fluid anisotropic dark energy models in a scale invariant theory: Some Cosmological Models

 \subsection{Power law expansion}

 In this model, we choose to have power law functional form for the scale factor in the form $a=t^{(\frac{m+1}{2})n}$, where the exponent $n$ is an arbitrary positive constant.
-If we define a constant $k$ as $k=(\frac{m+1}{2})n$, the scale factor can be expressed as $a=t^k$.
+If we define a constant $k=(\frac{m+1}{2})n$, the scale factor becomes $a=t^k$.
 The volume scale factor will now behave like $V=t^{3k}$ and the Hubble parameter is $H=\frac{k}{t}$.
+In terms of redshift $z$, the mean Hubble rate is $H(z)=k(1+z)^{\frac{1}{k}}$.
+Here we take $1+z=\frac{1}{a}$, where the scale factor in the present epoch is $1$. $k$ is related to the value of Hubble parameter in the present epoch.
 It is obvious that, for $k>1$, the model will be an accelerating one.
-The directional Hubble parameters are $H_x=\left(\frac{m+1}{2}\right)\frac{n}{t}$, $H_y=\frac{mn}{t}$ and $H_z=\frac{n}{t}$ and consequently, the mean deceleration parameter $q=-1-\frac{\dot{H}}{H^2}$ becomes $q=-1+\frac{2}{n(m+1)}$.
-In terms of redshift $z$, the mean Hubble rate is $H(z)=k(1+z)^{\frac{1}{k}}$.
-Here we consider the relationship between the scale factor and redshift as $1+z=\frac{1}{a}$ and the scale factor in the present epoch is $1$.
-The parameter $k$ is related to the value of Hubble parameter in the present epoch.
-The deceleration parameter is a negative constant quantity for $n > \frac{2}{m+1}$ since $m$ and $n$ are positive constants and is inconformity with the present observational data predicting an accelerating universe.
+The directional Hubble rates are $H_x=\left(\frac{m+1}{2}\right)\frac{n}{t}$, $H_y=\frac{mn}{t}$ and $H_z=\frac{n}{t}$.
+DP becomes $q=-1+\frac{2}{n(m+1)}$ and is negative for $n > \frac{2}{m+1}$.
 In order to get an accelerating model with this power law scale factor, the exponent $n$ should always be greater than one i.e. $n>1$ if $m<1$ otherwise it has to be decided from $n > \frac{2}{m+1}$.
-The universe is in general isotropic but recent observations from CMB temperature anisotropy, the anisotropic nature is favoured.
-However, any anisotropy in spatial expansion must be considered as a little perturbation of the isotropic behaviour which suggests that the exponent $m$ must be very close to $1$.
+The universe is in general isotropic but recent observations hint towards an asymmetric spatial expansion.
+However, anisotropy in spatial expansion must be very small and therefore the exponent $m$ must be very close to $1$.
 In fact, in the present model, from the analysis of anisotropy as predicted from WMAP data, $m=1.0001633$.
-This further restricts the value of the parameter $n$ to be very close to 1 or more.
-It is worth to mention here that, cosmologies with power law scale factor are widely discussed in literature \cite{Kumar12,Gehlaut03, Dev02, Sethi05, Batra99, Batra00, Kaplinghat99, Singh14}.
-The power law model is quite successful in the sense that it does not encounter the horizon problem and do not witness flatness problem with $n\ge \frac{2}{m+1}$ .
-Recently, from the analysis of observational constraints from $H(z)$ and SNIa data, power law cosmology is shown to be viable in the context of the present day cosmic acceleration even though it fails to produce primordial nucleosynthesis \cite{Kumar12}.
+This further restricts the value of the parameter $n$ to be very close to 1.